 Based on all the indigenous models and research, we transfer the design to 3D printed footwear.

 Hereby our mission is to link the oldest of shoemaking knowledge with the newest of technology.

-The basic shoe designs that are tailored to a particular person are based on indigenous footwear which resembles barefoot walking.
+The basic shoe designs, tailored to a particular person, are based on indigenous footwear which resembles barefoot walking.
 The aim of the current 18 month study is to validate and refine the design and biomechanical guidelines for these shoes by means of a pilot study.
 Twice 50 people will be scanned, fit with shoes and evaluated before and after the test period.
 Adjusting the shape of the shoe depends on the foot scans of each individual person.
 In order to allow the foot to evolve to more “barefoot” an adaptation of the foot scans – based on design guidelines acquired in the PhD (2015) of Willems – is implemented.

 To honor the communities we work with, we keep a close collaboration with the indigenous cobblers involved.
 Once the proof-of-concept is validated revenue will be shared with the respective communities.

 Participants scan their foot in 3D to have an avatar and design the shoe around their feet.
 With a minimum of material to protect against injury, the three examples of indigenous footwear have inspired another type of footwear: the Future Footwear Foundation’s 100 % personalized 3D-printed shoes.